polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/add-a-pallet.md

    cargo check -p node-template-runtime
    ```

-## Review the configuration trait for the pallet
+## Review the configuration for Balances

 Every pallet has a [Rust **trait**](https://doc.rust-lang.org/book/ch10-02-traits.html) called `Config`.
 The `Config` trait is used to identify the parameters and types that the pallet needs to carry out its functions.

 Most of the pallet-specific code required to add a pallet is implemented using the `Config` trait.
 You can review what you to need to implement for any pallet by referring to its Rust documentation or the source code for the pallet.